2014 course offerings that will apply toward a Climate Change Studies minor

 Climate and Clean Energy Policy, ENST 367/CCS 395.
 Offered spring.
 This course provides an in-depth introduction to climate and clean energy policy processes at various levels of government.
 Although the focus of the course will be primarily domestic, i.e., students will examine local, state, tribal, regional and federal climate policies and programs, some attention will be devoted to the international governance.
 The course will use a policy process framework for students to understand and analyze policy approaches for addressing and responding to global climate change, including policies to promote the development of so-called clean energy, mitigation and adaptation strategies, and policy formulation and implementation processes.

 Communication, Consumption, and Climate, COMM 379, 3 cr (Communication Studies).
-Offered spring.
+Offered spring. (professor on sabbatical and course will not be taught spring 2015).
 Analyzes consumption as a communication practice, investigates discourses that promote consumption, and explores how communication shapes perception of consumptionís climate impacts.

 Climate and Society, NRSM 426, 3 cr (Natural Resources Science Management).
 Offered spring odd numbered years.
 This course examines the social, economic, and political aspects of climate change, with a focus on both international and domestic processes and examples.
 Students will explore the social aspects of climate change at multiple scales, from individual behavior to global governance.
 The course will draw on multiple disciplinary perspectives within the social sciences to examine the socioeconomic impacts of climate change, and the social and political sides of mitigation and adaptation.
 The course provides a window into the complex interactions between scales, actors, and society and environment.